birchroad/node-barc/README.md

  - padding Defaults to 0.
 Padding on the left and right edges.
 Can be a function with the signature (width, height).
  - font - Defaults to 'FreeMono'.
 That font must be available to the graphics library
  - fontsize - Defaults to border width or min 12px.
 Number in pixels of the font size for hri.
+ - checksum - Defaults to false.
+If true, the checksum is appended, if the code varaiant supports it. __Note__: In case of 2of5, the input length increases by one.
+As a result, the input length switches from even to odd and vice versa.